Relief of Douglas MacArthur: Responses to the relief

 The news of MacArthur's relief was greeted with shock in Japan.
 The Diet of Japan passed a resolution of gratitude for MacArthur, and the Emperor Hirohito visited him at the embassy in person, the first time a Japanese Emperor had ever visited a foreigner with no standing.
 The Mainichi Shimbun said:

 In the Chicago Tribune, Senator Robert A. Taft called for immediate impeachment proceedings against Truman:

 Newspapers like the Chicago Tribune and the Los Angeles Times opined that MacArthur's "hasty and vindictive" relief was due to foreign pressure, particularly from the United Kingdom and the British socialists in Attlee's government.
 The Republican Party whip, Senator Kenneth S. Wherry, charged that the relief was the result of pressure from "the Socialist Government of Great Britain".

 On 17 April 1951, MacArthur flew back to the United States, a country he had not seen since 1937.
 When he reached San Francisco he was greeted by the commander of the Sixth United States Army, Lieutenant General Albert C. Wedemeyer.
 MacArthur received a parade there that was attended by 500,000 people.
 He was greeted on arrival at Washington National Airport on 19 April by the Joint Chiefs of Staff and General Jonathan Wainwright.
 Truman sent Vaughan as his representative, which was seen as a slight, as Vaughan was despised by the public and professional soldiers alike as a corrupt crony.
 "It was a shameful thing to fire MacArthur, and even more shameful to send Vaughan," one member of the public wrote to Truman.

-MacArthur addressed a joint session of Congress where he delivered his famous "Old Soldiers Never Die" speech, in which he declared:
+MacArthur addressed a joint meeting of Congress where he delivered his famous "Old Soldiers Never Die" speech, in which he declared:

 In response, the Pentagon issued a press release noting that "the action taken by the President in relieving General MacArthur was based upon the unanimous recommendations of the President's principal civilian and military advisers including the Joint Chiefs of Staff".
 Afterwards, MacArthur flew to New York City where he received the largest ticker-tape parade in history up to that time.
 He also visited Chicago and Milwaukee, where he addressed large rallies.
+Following the relief, most of the avalanche of mail and messages sent to the White House by the public supported MacArthur.
+On issues like character, integrity, honor and service, they rated MacArthur as the better man.
+What support Truman garnered was largely based on the principle of civilian control.